matthework/mern-store/README.md

 # MERN Store

-This app is built by using MERN Stack (React + Express + Node.js + MongoDB).
-This template provides a minimal setup to get React working in Vite with HMR and ESLint rules.
+This is a full stack app by using MERN Stack (React + Express + Node.js + MongoDB).
+The frontend provides a minimal setup to get React working in Vite with HMR and ESLint rules.

 ## How to run in development